iltommi/qdb-documentation/source/api/java.rst

 It fully integrates itself into the Java environment thanks to a wrapper (also called 'high-level API').
 The wrapper itself comes with a BSD license and can be freely used in your clients.
 The wrapper uses a low-level API that is also directly useable although with severe restrictions.

+You may download the Java API from the quasardb site or from GitHub at `https://github.com/bureau14/qdb-api-java <https://github.com/bureau14/qdb-api-java>`_.

 Requirements
 ------------